preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 *************************
 A number of settings can be made for the Page Collection, this way:

-1. Edit a pafe in the Publishing App and open the Page menu.
+1. Edit a page in the Publishing App and open the Page menu.
-2. Click the main navigation node fore the Page Collection.
+2. Click the main navigation node for the Page Collection.

 In this example, the two Page Collections Start and News has been created in the Publishing App, and "Start" is selected: